Ecwid/ecwid-api-docs/README.md

 # Changelog

+## August 22, 2017
+- `update_store_profile` access scope is no longer required to use the [Application Storage](https://developers.ecwid.com/api-documentation/application-storage) features.
+If your app has the `read_store_profile` scope (all apps have it), you can use the application storage in your app.

 ## July 20, 2017

 - We created a sample native application code for developers to get started with native apps easily.
 It has some basic elements to display the app as a part of the Ecwid Control Panel and tools to access the Ecwid API.
 [Check it out here](https://github.com/Ecwid/sample-native-app)